 NOTE: Due to recent browser security changes, linking to a secure page from a non-secure page, or having proxy information inserted in the middle of URLs instead of at the front, can result in authentication issues.
 Should you see your proxy information inserted into permalinks, but are still being asked to log in by our site, please contact your account manager using the link above.

-For details on where to find further information on the security settings and authentication tools of your course management system, please see the support links listed below.
+For details on where to find further information on the configuration settings and LTI use cases of your course management system, please see the support links listed below.

 There are always more ways than one to accomplish something in a course management system, but these quick tips may help you get started and troubleshoot problems.